-Returns the CTS.state of the port indicated by port.
-The port must be configured to use a raw driver and be one of the serial ports.
+Returns the CTS state of the specified port.
+The port must be one of the serial ports configured to use a raw driver.

 Note: The communication port number can be identified in Crimson's status bar when the port is selected.